jmgraff/fastapi-strawberry-urql-supertokens/README.md

 # FastAPI, Strawberry, React, URQL Project Template

-This project is meant to be a starting point for future GraphQL projects.
+This project is meant to be a starting point for the following stack:
+ - FastAPI
+ - Strawberry GraphQL
+ - ReactJS
+ - URQL
+ - SuperTokens.

 An in-depth article explaining this code is available on codehammer.io: https://codehammer.io/full-stack-graphql-example-fastapi-strawberry-and-urql

-## Requiremets
+## Requirements

 In order to run this, you'll need:
  - Linux